 Carefully consider the root problem, and with that information, outline what functionality your business truly needs.
 Don’t lose sight of what you’re actually trying to accomplish.
 Ask yourself if the features your vendors are pitching directly help achieve that end goal more efficiently.
 If not, set those items aside and compare only the features you will actually use.

-A study conducted over a four-year period indicates that in the U.S., 37 percent of software is unused at a cost of around $30 billion.
+A study conducted over a four-year period indicates that in the U.S., unused software accounts for 37 percent of all software.
+This comes at a cost of around $30 billion.
 Many people believe the old adage, “you get what you pay for,” but when you’re paying for features you don’t need and won’t use, you’re better off saving your money.

 Ask for references